aminobyz/Sales_dash/README.md

 # Sales_dash
-Create a dashboard to visualize the sales trend with a plot.
+Create a dashboard to visualize the sale trend via a plot.

 prerequirements:
 - ensure the port 8050 is free